East Epi (volcano): Geologic setting

 The volcanoes are located in New Hebrides Island Arc which includes the Vanuatu Islands, which lie on the convergent plate boundary where the Australian Plate subducts (sinks) beneath the New Hebrides Plate.
 The subducting crust melts under the high pressure and temperatures which causes the formation of magma underground.
 The magma rises up onto the surface, which then forms a chain of volcanoes.
 These volcanoes allow the magma to be released into the air with several types of volcanic products.

 Eruptive history

-The Epi caldera has 8 recorded eruptions over the Holocene period; in order, the volcano erupted in 1920, 1953, 1958, 1960, 1979, 1999, 2002, 2004 and 2023.
-There were unconfirmed eruptions with questionable certainty in November of 1953, 1971, 1972, 1973, 1974 and 1988.
+The Epi caldera has eight recorded eruptions over the Holocene period; in order, the volcano erupted in 1920, 1953, 1958, 1960, 1979, 1999, 2002, 2004 and 2023.
+There were unconfirmed eruptions with questionable certainty in November 1953, 1971, 1972, 1973, 1974 and 1988.
 The biggest eruption out of all of these was in 1953, when the volcano had an eruption equivalent to 3 in the VEI scale.

 1953 eruption

 One of the cones appeared over the sea level for a short time while big amounts of pumice were erupting from it.
-Volcanic material was ejected into the air as high as 100 meters above the sea level and rafts of pumice covered an area of around 1,000 km².
+Volcanic material was ejected into the air as high as 100 meters above the sea level and rafts of pumice covered an area of around 1,000 km2.